skooter500/dt508_2015_labtest1/README.md

 [![YouTube](http://img.youtube.com/vi/ETnr0A7NjMA/0.jpg)](https://www.youtube.com/watch?v=ETnr0A7NjMA)

+The road in your sketch should fill the width of the screen.
 In your solution, you should create and use variables for all important pixel co-ordinates and sizes and use loops.

 This is the marking scheme: